PostHog/posthog.com/contents/blog/scarf-open-source-projects.md

 But there is another phenomenon riding on those coattails that doesn’t receive the attention it deserves.
 If you look closely, you’ll see that open-source software specifically is eating more and more of the overall software space – and is set to transform how large companies think about technology.

-> Avi Press is Founder and CEO at [Scarf](https://about.scarf.sh/scarf-gateway) - a platform dedicated to helping open-source maintainers connect with their users and deliver better software.
+> This is a guest post by Avi Press, founder and CEO at [Scarf](https://about.scarf.sh/scarf-gateway) - a platform dedicated to helping open-source maintainers connect with their users and deliver better software.

 ### Where do we see open-source software playing a role?